Alfred Radcliffe-Brown: Evolutionism, diffusionism, and the role of social anthropology

 To that end, Radcliffe-Brown argued for a 'natural science of society'.
-He claimed that there was an independent role for social anthropology here, separate from psychology, though not in conflict with it.
+He claimed that there was an independent role for social anthropology in that respect, separate from psychology, though not in conflict with it.
 This was because psychology was to be the study of individual mental processes, while social anthropology was to study processes of interaction between people (social relations).
 Thus he argued for a principled ontological distinction between psychology and social anthropology, in the same way as one might try to make a principled distinction between physics and biology.
-Moreover, he claimed that existing social scientific disciplines, with the possible exception of linguistics, were arbitrary; once our knowledge of society is sufficient, he argued, we will be able to form subdisciplines of anthropology centred around relatively isolated parts of the social structure.
-But without extensive scientific knowledge, it is impossible to know where these boundaries should be drawn.
+Moreover, he claimed that existing social scientific disciplines, with the possible exception of linguistics, were arbitrary; once our knowledge of society is sufficient, he argued, we will be able to form subdisciplines of anthropology concerning relatively isolated parts of the social structure.
+But without extensive scientific knowledge, it is impossible to know where the boundaries should be defined.

 Radcliffe-Brown was often criticised for failing to consider the effect of historical changes in the societies he studied, in particular changes brought about by colonialism.
-Nevertheless, he is now considered, along with Bronisław Malinowski, as one of the fathers of modern social anthropology.
+Nevertheless, he is now considered, along with Bronisław Malinowski, as one of the founders of modern social anthropology.

 Ethnography

-Radcliffe-Brown carried out extensive fieldwork in the Andaman Islands, Australia, and elsewhere.
-On the basis of this research, he contributed extensively to the anthropological ideas on kinship, and criticised Lévi-Strauss's Alliance theory.
+Radcliffe-Brown performed extensive fieldwork in the Andaman Islands, Australia, and elsewhere.
+On the basis of this research, he contributed extensively to the anthropological ideas concerning kinship, and criticised Lévi-Strauss's Alliance theory.
 He also produced structural analyses of myths, including on the basis of the concept of binary distinctions and dialectical opposition, an idea later echoed by Lévi-Strauss.

-Views on religion
+Opinions concerning religion

 According to Radcliffe-Brown, the function of religion is to install a sense of dependence on fear and other emotional strain on the human body into a society.
 Therefore, a major function of religion is to affirm and strengthen sentiments necessary for a society to continue.
 This idea was developed in Radcliffe-Browns book, The Andaman Islanders (Free Press 1963).